PROSA-Project/prosa/README.md

 # Prosa: Formally Proven Schedulability Analysis

 This repository contains the main Coq specification & proof development of the [Prosa open-source project](https://prosa.mpi-sws.org), which was launched in 2016.

-As of 2018, Prosa is primarily being developed in the context of the [RT-Proofs research project](https://rt-proofs.inria.fr/) (kindly funded jointly by ANR and DFG, projects ANR-17-CE25-0016 and DFG-391919384, respectively).
+From 2018–201, Prosa was furter developed in the context of the [RT-Proofs research project](https://rt-proofs.inria.fr/) (funded jointly by ANR and DFG, projects ANR-17-CE25-0016 and DFG-391919384, respectively).

 <center><img alt="RT-Proofs logo" src="http://prosa.mpi-sws.org/figures/rt-proofs-logo.png" width="300px"></center>

+Prosa continues to be maintained and developed by the MPI-SWS Real-Time Systems group and contributors.
+Patches and merge requests are very welcome!

 ## Documentation